Have you been using the wrong quality ratio?

 We have not tested it but Professor Novy-Marx mentions that if you are a value investor quality companies have the ability to increase your returns and decreased the volatility of your portfolio.

-But if you add this quality ratio to your screens you will find companies that are not undervalued which is something that value investors will have to get used to.
+If you add this quality ratio to your screens you will find companies that are not very undervalued which is something that value investors will have to get used to.

 Where can you find it?